C’mon Marvel, make another canon bicon, we dare you.

 But, it does look like the studios are making changes.
 Gone are the days of background LGBTQ+ characters – yes, I’m talking about that letdown scene in Avengers: Endgame.

 Coming soon to #DisneyPlus, Dominique Thorne is genius inventor Riri Williams in Ironheart, an Original Series about the creator of the most advanced suit of armor since Iron Man. pic.twitter.com/VB94VyPr9e

 We’ve been assured a spectacular growth of diversity and promised inclusivity across the Marvel universe, with much of it coming online rather than across the blockbusters.

-We even had the smug news of Star-Lord late last year.
+We even had the news of Star-Lord late last year.
 Marvel confirmed that Star-Lord, a member of their beloved superhero collective Guardians of the Galaxy – and one of their most popular characters in history – is bisexual.